darrylo/GW2EventExplorer/README.md

 * Unlike sticky events, should there be a way to always "hide" an event?

 * The ability to limit event display via a regular expression.

+* Optional client/server mode: a server for handling the event data gathering/processing, and a separate GUI for displaying the results and handling notifications.

+* Use a real SQL database like postgres or mariadb for storing data.
+It would really be nice to be able to store at least one month's of data.